FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation: Datasets and experiments

-We also conduct the segmentation experiments of our 3D FAS-Unet on the HVSMR-2016 datasets.
-We compare our predictions with seven baseline models including 3D U-Net \cite{3DUnet}, AnatomyNet \cite{2019AnatomyNet}, DMFNet\cite{chen2019dmfnet}, HDC-Net\cite{luo2020hdc}, RSANet\cite{zhang2019rsanet}, Bui-Net \cite{bui2019skip-connected} and VoxResNet\cite{Chen2018VoxResNetDV}.
-Table \ref{tabhvs} shows the segmentation results of different methods.
-Clearly, our method with fewer parameters ranked second in both a-DSC and a-SSD values, and obtains top-rank in mean precision.
+We also conducted the segmentation experiments of our 3D FAS-UNet on the HVSMR-2016 datasets.
+We compared our predictions with seven baseline models including 3D UNet~\cite{3DUnet}, AnatomyNet~\cite{2019AnatomyNet}, DMFNet~\cite{chen2019dmfnet}, HDC-Net~\cite{luo2020hdc}, RSANet~\cite{zhang2019rsanet}, Bui-Net~\cite{bui2019skip-connected}, and VoxResNet~\cite{Chen2018VoxResNetDV}.
+Table~\ref{tabhvs} shows the segmentation results of different methods.
+Clearly, our method with fewer parameters ranked second in both the a-DSC and a-SSD values and~obtained the top rank in mean precision.